PaulDance/cargo-liner/README.md

           The version check is relatively quick and enables skipping calls to `cargo install` when no update is required, which saves quite a bit of time.
-However, if you wish, this option is still available in order not to run the check: it will probably take more time in the end.
+However, if you wish, this option is still available in order not to run the check: doing so will probably take more time in the end most of the time, except if you have a very small amount of packages configured (e.g. one or two) or if all or almost all packages are not already installed.

   -f, --force
           Force overwriting existing crates or binaries.